-When you’re first researching home equity lines of credit (HELOCs) and home equity loans, you may find yourself a little confused about how they work, what the difference is between them and why you would select one over the other.
+When you’re first researching home equity lines of credit (HELOCs) and home equity loans from credit unions, you may find yourself a little confused about how they work, what the difference is between them and why you would select one over the other.
 An important thing to understand is that they are both loans that allow you to borrow money against your home equity.

 Equity is the difference between the value of your property and how much money you owe on your mortgage.
 For both a HELOC and a home equity loan you end up paying the money back over a period of time, but the way in which you borrow and pay the money back is different, as is the amount of time you have to do so.
 A home equity loan is a loan given in one lump sum with a fixed interest rate, while a HELOC is a bit more flexible and allows you to borrow money as you need it before paying it back at a variable interest rate, similar to a credit card.